 We are very well connected to our community partners who provide support services.
 We continuously share customers and make referrals to each other.
 Staff will continue to actively participate on many boards and committees to provide an increased knowledge of available supportive services.
 Staff also serves on the local Management Board (LMB) and the Disconnected Youth subcommittee.
-We participate in planning sessions with the LMB and have been included in a grant application.
+We participate in planning sessions with the LMB and have been a supporting partner for Carroll County Youth Services Bureau's (CCYSB) grant application.
+The outreach and stabilization grant identifies how the (CCYSB) will refer youth to BERC's youth program and participate in co-case management.
 In Fall of 2020, WIOA partner agencies attended a two-day virtual training on "Bridges Out of Poverty" sponsored by our LMB.

 An example of braided funding that we leverage is with the TANF program.
-BERC may provide training for a TANF recipient and the TANF program is able to funds supportive services such as childcare and transportation to allow the individual to attend training.
-BERC has become the hub for the local area transit that brings riders into Westminster.
+BERC may provide training for a TANF recipient and the TANF program is able to fund supportive services such as childcare and transportation to allow the individual to attend training.
+BERC is the hub for the local area transit that brings riders into Westminster.
 Multiple transfer routes run between 7:30am-5:00pm Monday-Friday making the AJC available to many more individuals.